Eject by Roddy McGhie and Noel Qualter

 magic-tv says...

-Eject by Roddy McGhie & Noel Qualter implies a quick, visual, and propulsive effect, showcasing the creative possibilities within rubber band magic.
+EJECT by Roddy McGhie & Noel Qualter is highlighted as a quick, visual, and propulsive effect in a compilation of innovative rubber band magic, emphasizing its creative possibilities.

 worldmagicshop says...